ICC Women's Cricket World Cup Preview & Betting Guide

 Who has the best bowling figures in an innings at the Women's World Cup?

-There have been nineteen five-wicket hauls at the Women's World Cup, which is a great feat.
+There have been twenty-two five-wicket hauls at the Women's World Cup and four six-wicket hauls, which are great feats.
 What's better?
-That would be a six-wicket haul, which has been achieved four times.
+That would be a seven-wicket haul, which has been achieved just once.

 Contributor Information